d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Sweep defines a handler for the Emacs function `expand-file-name' that recognizes Prolog file specifications, such as `library(lists)', and expands them to their corresponding absolute paths.
-This means that one can use Prolog file specifications with Emacs’s standard `find-file' (`C-x C-f') to locate Prolog resources directly.
+This means that you can use Prolog file specifications with Emacs’s standard `find-file' (`C-x C-f') to locate Prolog resources directly.

-  For example, typing `C-x C-f library(pldoc/doc_man)' will open the source of the `pldoc_man' module from the Prolog library, and likewise `C-x C-f pack(.)' will open the Prolog packages directory.
+  For example, typing `C-x C-f library(pldoc/doc_man)' opens the source of the `pldoc_man' module from the Prolog library, and `C-x C-f pack(.)'  opens the Prolog packages directory.

 Built-in Native Predicates